Flash flood risk grows for coastal Texas and Louisiana as Tropical Storm Nicholas takes aim - KRDO

 By Madeline Holcombe and Jackson Dill, CNN

-Tropical Storm Nicholas is making its way toward Texas and Louisiana, threatening to drench the region for much of the week and leave some communities flooded.
+Tropical Storm Nicholas is making its way toward Texas and Louisiana, threatening to drench the region for much of the week and flood some communities.

-Having slowed to a near stand-still in the Gulf of Mexico, the storm could strengthen significantly.
-A hurricane watch is in effect from Port Aransas to Freeport, Texas, the National Hurricane Center (NHC) said.
+Having slowed to near a standstill in the Gulf of Mexico, the storm could strengthen significantly.
+A hurricane watch is in effect from Port Aransas to Freeport, Texas, the National Hurricane Center said, meaning hurricane conditions — with sustained winds of at least 74 mph — are possible within 48 hours.

-A hurricane watch means hurricane conditions — sustained winds of at least 74 mph — are possible within 48 hours of the watch being issued.
+Storm surge will also be a risk, with 2 to 5 feet forecast through parts of Texas and Louisiana.
+A storm surge warning is in effect from Port Aransas to San Luis Pass, Texas, and for Aransas Bay, San Antonio Bay and Matagorda Bay; it indicates a danger within 36 hours of life-threatening inundation from rising water moving inland.

-The risk for flash flooding from Nicholas is increasing, with a level 3 of 4 risk for excessive rainfall issued for coastal sections of Texas from Monday through at least Tuesday night, according to the Weather Prediction Center.
+Nicholas around midmorning Monday had sustained winds of 60 mph storm and was 40 miles south-southeast of the mouth of the Rio Grande, the hurricane center said.
+It was drifting north-northwest at about 5 mph.

-“This brings 48 hour totals for some areas to 9 to 12 inches which could lead to significant flooding concerns, especially for urban areas like the Houston metro,” said the Weather Prediction Center.
+The risk for flash flooding from Nicholas is increasing, with a level 4 of 4 risk for excessive rainfall along the coast today between Galveston Bay and Matagorda Bay.

-While it is still unclear where the heaviest rain will fall, there will be locations that receive a storm total of at least 15 inches by the end of this week.
+There is “an extremely moist tropical airmass is in place” across these regions, resulting in predictions of high rainfall totals, the Weather Prediction Center said.
+Nearly 10 million people are under flash flood watches.

-Threats of torrential downpours and up to 5 feet of storm surge
+“Rather than fall in an even distribution, heavy rainfall will put down significant totals in relatively short periods, which enhances the threat of flash flooding.”

-The center of the storm should move through or near southern Texas on Monday and Tuesday for upper portions of the coast.
+Some spots could get up to 20 inches, CNN meteorologist Dave Hennen said.

 Heavy rain will be the main threat, with a widespread 5 to 10 inches expected for southwest Louisiana.
-Across middle and upper coastal Texas, the storm is expected to produce 8 to 16 inches, the NHC said.
+Across middle and upper coastal Texas, the storm is expected to produce 8 to 16 inches, the hurricane center said.

 “This storm has the potential for widespread flash flooding.
 Houston can easily have problems with 4 to 5 inches of rain,” said CNN Meteorologist Tom Sater.
 “More than that will create bigger problems.”